Workday/canvas-kit/modules/core/react/README.md

 <label css={[canvas.type.body, canvas.type.variant.label]}>Label Text</label>;
 ```

+# Providers

+Providers are higher order (wrapping) components used to provide global configuration to Canvas
+components.

-# Input Provider
+## Input Provider

 This is a higher order (wrapping) component for providing css-referencable data attributes for the
 users current input.
 Focus outlines are required for accesibility, but they can be unnecessary
 visual noise when using a mouse.
 This allows us to hide focus outlines (as desired) while the user
 is interacting with components using a mouse, touch, etc. and show them when keyboard navigation
 begins.
 This logic is heavily influenced by [what-input](https://github.com/ten1seven/what-input).

-**We strongly encourage you to use this in your application to wrap all Canvas components**.
-You can
-use it to style your own components as well.
+You can use it to style your own components as well using the examples below.

+Preferably you would use the `CanvasProvider` as `InputProvider` functionality is included within
+it.
+However, if you want `InputProvider` functionality on it's own, you can use this.

 ### Definitions